stijn-dejongh/ars-rethorica/manuscript/book1chapter15.md

 was one method of deciding it.
 One party offered the other something to swear by ( δίδωσι ὅρκον ), this being the real meaning of ὅρκος , and the other party either accepted ( λαμβάνει, δέχεται ) it or refused it.
 Both parties, of their own accord, might propose to take the oath.

-[^^14_14]: There are three reasons for not tendering the oath: (1)There are three reasons for not tendering the oath: (1) men are always ready to perjure themselves, if they are likely to benefit by doing so; (2) if your adversary takes the oath, he will decline to pay, trusting that he will be acquitted, whereas, if he is not on his oath, he will probably be condemned; (3) there is less risk in leaving the decision to the dicasts, who can be trusted.
+[^^14_14]:There are three reasons for not tendering the oath: (1) men are always ready to perjure themselves, if they are likely to benefit by doing so;
+(2) if your adversary takes the oath, he will decline to pay, trusting that he will be acquitted, whereas, if he is not on his oath, he will probably be condemned;
+(3) there is less risk in leaving the decision to the dicasts, who can be trusted.

-[^^14_15]: Born at Colophon in Asia Minor , he migrated to Elea in Italy , where he founded the Eleatic school of philosophy.
+[^^14_15]: Born at Colophon in Asia Minor, he migrated to Elea in Italy, where he founded the Eleatic school of philosophy.

 [^^14_16]: The defence in such cases is: (1) that the previous oath was taken as a result of fraud or compulsion; (2) that you did not mean what you said.